Ancient Germanic Goddesses: 8 Nearly-Forgotten Deities for Heathens

-The Germanic tribes of Europe had their own deities, just as the ancient Celts.
-Some deities have been remembered in our days of the week.
+The Germanic tribes of Europe had their own deities, just like the ancient Celts.
+Some of these deities are commemorated in the days of the week.
 Frigga and Freya, for example, are remembered in the word Friday.
 Tyr is remembered in Tuesday.
 Odin/Wodan – Wednesday.
 And so on.
-However, there are those who have been nearly forgotten.
-Here are five nearly-forgotten ancient Germanic goddesses whose stories are just as interesting as the others.
+However, there are many who have been nearly forgotten.
+Here are eight nearly-forgotten ancient Germanic goddesses whose stories are just as interesting as any others.
 They each have something to teach us, if we only listen.

 1. Berchta: The Germanic Goddess Who Became a Child-Eating Hag